AAVSO/VStar/ReadMe.txt

-o Mac OS X: double-clicking the "VStar" launcher application. o Windows: double-clicking "VStar.exe" launcher application. o Linux (or other Unix variants): running the "VStar.sh" shell script.
+o Mac OS X: double-clicking the "VStar" launcher application. o Windows: double-clicking "VStar.exe" launcher application. o Linux (or other Unix variants or bash users): running the "VStar.sh" shell script.

   Each of the foregoing options runs VStar with the same memory allocation parameters as for WebStart, permitting, for example, larger datasets to be loaded.
 For running VStar locally, this is the best method.

-  See also "Mac OS X application icon" section below.

-OR

-o Double-click the vstar.jar file icon (dist/vstar.jar)

-  While simple, this provides none of the benefits of the launch methods above.

-OR

-o Typing: java -jar dist/vstar.jar (Unix) or java -jar dist\vstar.jar (DOS)

-  This is equivalent to double-clicking the jar file, but must be done from a command prompt.

-OR

-o Typing: ant run

-  This option is intended for developers.
-Type ant -p for more details.
-  See also "Building from source" below for more details.

 Opening a data file in VStar
 ============================
 If you obtained the VStar distribution via SourceForge, you will find a data